 or sadness.
 Being able to notice and accurately label these everyday feelings is the

 most basic of all the EQ skills.

-emotions — simply noticing them as we feel them — helps us manage
+— simply noticing them as we feel them — helps us manage our own emotions.

-our own emotions.
 It also helps us understand how other people feel.
-But some people
+But some people might go through

-might go through the entire day without really noticing their emotions.
-Practice recognizing
+the entire day without really noticing their emotions.
+Practice recognizing emotions

-emotions as you feel them.
-Label them in your mind (for example, by saying to yourself
+as you feel them.
+Label them in your mind (for example, by saying to yourself "I feel

-"I feel grateful," "I feel frustrated," etc.).
-Make it a daily habit to be aware of
+grateful," "I feel frustrated," etc.).
+Make it a daily habit to be aware of your emotions.

 Understanding How Others Feel and Why

 People are naturally designed to try to understand